jenkinsci/favorite-plugin/README.md

  **Testcase 1: Favorite Column on Job List Page**

   * You are on the Job List Page and have created at least one Build Job.
-  * On the right a column 'Fav' needs to show up and show a grey star for the job.
+  * On the right a column `F` needs to show up and show a grey star for the job.
   * With a click on the grey star the star turns golden and the job is added as favorite.
   * Preview:
     * ![testcase-1-favorite-column](https://cloud.githubusercontent.com/assets/12599965/20640106/2d7b5094-b3d6-11e6-8623-180056acb82d.gif)